NextGenContributions/django2pydantic/README.md

 # What

-SuperSchema is a library that allows to define Pydantic schemas based on Django database models.
+django2pydantic is a library that allows to define Pydantic schemas based on Django database models.

 Similar libraries:
 - [Djantic](https://jordaneremieff.github.io/djantic/)